Overview of UConn MARS

 The UConn Microbial Analysis, Resources, and Services facility offers training as well as fee-for-service equipment access and sample processing.
 Primarily we are a next-gen sequencing facility focused on high throughput sample processing.
 Our services are designed to meet the needs of the UConn research community but most are also available to non-UConn groups.

-Kendra Maas, Facility Scientist
+Kendra Maas, Facility Scientist and Director

 MARS Fee-for-service Sample processing

 MARS offers several on-ramps for this analysis.
 Full service sample processing is available by combining DNA extraction (BSL1 only) with our DNA to data service which includes quantification, library prep, and sequencing at least 10,000 sequences per sample.
 If you are submitting DNA, we don’t have a hard cutoff for quantity or quality of DNA but be aware the very dilute or impure DNA could lead to difficulty amplifying and/or biased community recovered.
 If you submit DNA, we recommend at least 50ng in 20ul water/tris/TE.
 We can also sequence user generated libraries provided that they can use either MARS or Illumina standard sequencing primers (Client Amplicon library to data).
 Users who either want to control all of the library prep or who are investigating multiple targets, may want to use the 2-step Amplicon to data approach where the user does the initial PCR then we attach the indexes in a second PCR.
 If you are interested in either Amplicon library to data or 2-step Amplicon to data, please contact us *before* you do any library prep.

 For BSL1 isolates, we can extract DNA from cell pellet for full service Isolate Sample to Data processing.
 We also accept DNA or user generated libraries with no BSL restriction.